keizerkarel1/stability-ai-mcp-server/README.md

+#Note
+Everything below is AI.
+This whole tool is vibecoded too quickly based on https://github.com/tadasant/mcp-server-stability-ai and the official Google colab python project.
+It seemed to work for me, your mileage may vary.

 # Stability AI MCP Server

 A [Model Context Protocol](https://modelcontextprotocol.io/) server for Stability AI image generation.
 This is an updated Python implementation that extends the original work by [@tadasant](https://github.com/tadasant/mcp-server-stability-ai) with support for the newer Core and Ultra models.